The Complexity of Online Bribery in Sequential Elections: General Upper Bounds and Matching Lower Bounds

 \subsection{The General Upper Bound, With Limits on the Number of Bribes}

 Turning to the case where in the problem the number of bribes has a fixed bound of $k$, these problems fall into the $\pilevel{2k+1}$ level of the polynomial hierarchy.
 That is not immediately obvious.
 After all, even when one can bribe at most $k$ times, one still for each of the current and future voters seems to need to explore the one-bit-per-voter decision of whether to bribe the voters (plus in those cases where one does decide to bribe, one potentially has to explore the exponential---in the number of candidates---possible votes to which the voter can be bribed).
-On its surface, for our problems, that would seem to say that the number of alternations between universal and existential moves that the natural polynomial-time alternating Turing program for our problem would have to make is about the number of voters---a bound that would not leave the problem in any fixed level of the polynomial hierarchy, but would merely seem to put the problem in $\pspace$.
+On its surface, for our problems, that would seem to say that the number of alternations between universal and existential moves that the natural polynomial-time alternating Turing program for our problem would have to make is about the number of voters (since for each voter we are asking whether there exists a legal bribing decision such that for all possible votes of the remaining voters, the briber's goal can be met)---a bound that would not leave the problem in any fixed level of the polynomial hierarchy, but would merely seem to put the problem in $\pspace$.

 So these problems are cases where even obtaining the stated upper bound is interesting and requires a twist to prove.
 The twist is as follows.
 On the surface the exploration of these problems has an unbounded number of alternations between universal and existential states in the natural, brute-force alternating Turing machine program.
 But for all but $k$ of the existential guesses on each accepting path, the guess is a boring one, namely, we guess that regarding that voter we don't bribe.
-We will show, by proving a more general result about alternating Turing machines and restrictions on the structure of their maximal existential move segments along accepting paths, a $\pilevel{2k+1}$ upper bound on our sets of interest.
+We will show, by proving a more general result about alternating Turing machines and restrictions on the structure of their maximal existential move segments (i.e., maximal sequences of existential guesses) along accepting paths, a $\pilevel{2k+1}$ upper bound on our sets of interest.
 In some sense, in terms of being charged as to levels of the polynomial hierarchy, we will be showing that if for a certain collection of 0-or-1 existential decisions one on each accepting path chooses 0 all but a fixed number of times (although for the other times one may then make many more nondeterministic choices), one can manage to in effect not be charged at all for the guessing acts that guessed~0.

 We know of only one result in the literature that is anything like this.
 That result, which also came up in the complexity of online attacks on elections, is a result of Hemaspaandra, Hemaspaandra, and Rothe~\cite{hem-hem-rot:j:online-voter-control}, where in the context not of bribery but of voter control they showed that for each fixed $k>0$ it holds that, for each polynomial-time alternating Turing machine $M$ whose alternation blocks are each one bit long and that for at most $k$ of the existential blocks guess a zero, the language accepted by $M$ is in $\conp$.